g-kutty/py-tour/lessons/10/class.md

             # Class magic here
     ```

 - This gives them the powers and abilities of a Python object.
-By convention, user-defined Python class names start with a capital letter.
+By convention, user-defined python class names start with a capital letter.

 - `__init__()`.
 This function is required for classes, and it's used to initialize the objects it creates.